Skip to main content

 Now the Search Group's job is done!
 They can be thanked for their hard work and asked if they're happy to be contacted again in the future for another Search Group.

-Online tools like Zoom and Teams work really well for interviews where geography may be an issue.
-Just keep in mind what happens if someone logs in early; tweak the settings so they don't accidentally crash someone else's interview, but go into the waiting room instead.
+Online tools, such as Zoom and Teams, work really well for interviews where geography may be an issue.
+Just keep in mind what happens if someone logs in early.
+You can use different meetings for each interview and change the settings, so people go into a waiting room until you admit them into the meeting.

 If you're holding interviews in person, bear in mind how far people might have to travel and assess where the best place to have the interviews is.
-Keep it at a neutral venue, like a local Scout camp meeting room, or a Scout venue, as opposed to your home address or in a pub.
+Keep it at a neutral venue, such as at a local Scout venue, as opposed to your home address or in a pub.

 It's also really important to let people know you're not judging them on the use of technology especially if you are doing presentations.
 Let them know its content not swanky power-points you're looking for.